-The looming threat of these impacts have driven the global community to agree to limit the temperature increase to below 1.5°C within the Paris Agreement, which implies reaching net zero CO2 emissions by 2050.
-But what’s behind these numbers and what is meant with “net zero”?
+The looming threat of these impacts has driven the global community to agree to limit the temperature increase to below 1.5°C within the Paris Agreement, which implies reaching net-zero CO2 emissions by 2050.
+But what’s behind these numbers and what is meant by “net zero”?

 According to the IPCC, a temperature rise beyond 1.5°C will likely result in irreversible consequences (so-called “climate tipping points”), and it goes without saying that the mentioned climate impacts will be significantly stronger and much more expensive for a 2°C warmer world than for 1.5°C. To avoid this scenario becoming reality, we are left with 30 years and a remaining total CO2 emission budget of 580 Gt.

 While decarbonization is the most effective way to reach those targets, some hard-to-abate industries (such as cement, steel, aviation, chemicals and heavy-duty shipping), where carbon-free processes are yet to be developed or are still in development, face financial or technical barriers toward achieving complete decarbonization.
 Given the short time frame for the implementation and restructuring of these carbon-intensive industries (making up around 30% of global emissions) it becomes clear that the excess CO2 emitted beyond 2050 needs to be compensated.
 Thus, additional options need to be explored to avoid exceeding the remaining carbon budget.